ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 ### Markdown in HTML

-[:octicons-tag-24: 0.1.0][Markdown in HTML support] ·
-[:octicons-workflow-24: Extension][Markdown in HTML]

-The [Markdown in HTML] extension allows for writing Markdown inside of HTML, which is useful for wrapping Markdown content with custom elements.
+The [Markdown in HTML]{target="_blank"} extension allows for writing Markdown inside of HTML, which is useful for wrapping Markdown content with custom elements.
 Enable it via `mkdocs.yml`:

 ``` yaml